 Filling out this form is phase 1 of the application process and confirms the startups participation in the online program that begins in May.
 The deadline for this application round is due April 30th.

 Phase 2 - USWC online business plan

-The USWC online business plan program is phase 2 of the application process and will open May 1st 2019 and end July 20th 2019.
+The USWC online startup courses are phase 2 of the application process and will open May 1st 2019 and end July 20th 2019.
 The online program will consist of several workshops where each startup team will be required to submit mandatory assignments that will be added as an accumulated business plan for the final judging round.